janaz/lambda-request-handler-example/README.md

 ## Lambda Request Handler Demo

-This is a demo app that's using [`lambda-request-handler`](https://github.com/janaz/lambda-request-handler) adapter for deploying Express web applications to AWS Lambda and using API Gateway as the https endpoint.
+This is a demo app that's using [`lambda-request-handler`](https://github.com/janaz/lambda-request-handler) adapter for deploying Express, Koa, and Hapi web applications to AWS Lambda and using API Gateway as the https endpoint.
 The tool supports many other NodeJS frameworks.

 ### Endpoints